sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/intro.md

 # Intro

-# What the Hack is Rust 🦀
+# What the Heck is Rust 🦀

 #### A Multi-Paradigm Language